anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

      is stored in the messages.

 This document is very much inspired by text published earlier in {{I-D.kumar-dice-dtls-relay}}.
-{{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a Join Proxy.
+{{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a constrained Join Proxy.
 {{RFC8995}} adopted only the Circuit Proxy method (1), leaving the other methods as future work.
 This document standardizes the CoAP/DTLS (method 4).